ShreyaThapa/v2-ach-api-docs/source/includes/_beneficialOwners.md

 ## Create a document for a beneficial owner

 Create a document for a beneficial owner pending verification by uploading a photo of the document.
 This requires a multipart form-data POST request.
-The file must be either a `.jpg`, `.jpeg`, `.png`, `.tif`, or `.pdf` up to 10MB in size.
+The file must be either a `.jpg`, `.jpeg`, `.png`, or `.pdf` up to 10MB in size.

 ### HTTP request
 `POST https://api.dwolla.com/beneficial-owners/{id}/documents`